stummjr/doc.scrapinghub.com/api.rst

 There are several ways to authenticate the API calls.
 If you're using the browser to see the responses, then you'll be already authenticated using your web browser session.
 If you plan to access the API from another system (outside your browser), you can use two authentication mechanisms described below.

-API key with HTTP Auth
+API Key with HTTP Auth
 ----------------------

 You can use your API key instead of your credentials, and pass it using *HTTP